Plan B (2023 TV series): Development

-The series is produced by KOTV, directed by Jean-François Asselin, Aisling Chin-Yee, and Maxime Giroux, the English adaptation was written by Lynne Kamm, the co-creators of the original French-language series are Jean Francois Asselin and Jacques Drolet.
+The series is produced by KOTV, directed by Jean-François Asselin, Aisling Chin-Yee, and Maxime Giroux.
+The English adaptation was written by Lynne Kamm; the co-creators of the original French-language series are Jean Francois Asselin and Jacques Drolet.

+On September 22, 2023, CBC announced the second season of Plan B.

 Casting

 In June 2022, the casting of Patrick J. Adams and Karine Vanasse in the lead roles was announced.
 In August 2022, it was announced that François Arnaud, Josh Close and Troian Bellisario would be joining the cast in undisclosed roles.

 Broadcast

-International

-International distribution rights to the series have been acquired by Red Arrow Studios.
+International distribution rights to the series have been acquired by Seven.One Studios through Red Arrow Studios International.

+Critical response

+In August 2025, The Globe and Mail television critic J. Kelly Nestruck questioned why the CBC had invested money in creating a full English-language remake of the original French-language series, instead of simply distributing the original version on CBC Gem with subtitles, and investing in a new original production instead of a remake.